Edit in GitHubLog an issue

 A maximum of 10 event registrations can be created for an IMS client-id.

-If you have use cases that require creating a large number of event registrations in a Project, then please reach out to us via I/O Events Forum.
-We'd like to understand them in more detail and we will be happy to recommend an appropriate event-subscription pattern.
+I/O Events is designed to support a small number of registrations in a Developer Console Project.
+This approach improves resiliency, cost-effectiveness, and reduces the development and operational overhead of managing event-consumer webhooks/runtime actions.
+If you need a large number of event registrations in a Project, please contact us via the I/O Events Forum.
+We'd like to understand your requirements in detail and recommend an appropriate event-subscription pattern.

 Next steps